Qihoo360/360zhinao/README.md

     ]
 }'
 ```
-Use python to request the service
+Use python to request the service:
 ```python
 from openai import OpenAI
 openai_api_key = "EMPTY"